plunder707/Aithera/README.md

 Contributing 🤝
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-License 📄
-Distributed under the MIT License.
+Distributed under the GPL License.
 See LICENSE for more information.

 Contact 📬
 Andrew Gracey - gracey_andrew@yahoo.com